Netflix-Skunkworks/UnrealValidationFramework/README.md

 ### 4.13 Validation Message
 Description of the outcome from the validation which was run.
-Descriptions often identify offending actors, objects and their incompatible settings so a user could choose to resolve manually if they so wish.
+Descriptions often identify offending actors, objects and their incompatible settings so a user could choose to resolve manually if required.

 ### 4.14 Fix
 Fix buttons exist for each validation, this runs the validation fix, for the specific validation.